-Results: We included seven studies (13 articles) on screening accuracy (KQ2), seven studies (nine articles) on the effectiveness of treatment (KQ3), one study (two articles) on the harms of treatment (KQ6), and two studies (five articles) on long-term outcomes (KQ4).
-No studies met our inclusion criteria on the effect of AIS screening on long-term health outcomes (KQ1) or on the harms of screening (KQ5).
+Results: We included seven studies (13 articles) on screening accuracy (KQ 2), seven studies (nine articles) on the effectiveness of treatment (KQ 3), one study (two articles) on the harms of treatment (KQ 6), and two studies (five articles) on long-term outcomes (KQ 4).
+No studies met our inclusion criteria on the effect of AIS screening on long-term health outcomes (KQ 1) or on the harms of screening (KQ 5).

-KQ1.
-Does screening for adolescent idiopathic scoliosis improve: a) health outcomes and b) the degree of abnormal spinal curvature in childhood or adulthood?
+KQ 1.
+Does screening for AIS improve: a) health outcomes, and b) the degree of abnormal spinal curvature in childhood or adulthood?
 No studies.

-KQ2.
-What is the accuracy of screening for adolescent idiopathic scoliosis?
+KQ 2.
+What is the accuracy of screening for AIS?
 Seven fair-quality screening programs (13 articles) including 447,243 adolescents met our inclusion criteria.
 Six of the seven programs were conducted in school settings, and there was heterogeneity in the screening tests used and in the training of the practitioners conducting screening.
 Three of the seven studies included some followup data on children who screened negative.

 Screening accuracy increased with the number of screening tests used.
-Sensitivity and specificity were highest (93.8% and 99.2%), predictive value was highest (81.0%), and false positive rates were lowest (0.8%; 6.2% false negative) in a clinic-based screening program using FBT, scoliometer, and Moiré topography screening; accuracy was lower (71.1% sensitivity, 97.1% specificity, 2.9% false positive, 28.9% false negative) in a U.S.-based study of FBT with scoliometer.
-Sensitivity for single-modality screening in a school-based program screening children aged eight and older ranged from 84.4 percent with FBT alone to 100 percent with Moiré screening.
-False positive rates ranged from 0.8 percent to 21.5 percent; false negative rates ranged from zero percent for Moiré screening to 15.6 percent for FBT alone, with 28.9 percent for FBT plus or minus scoliometer.
-Predictive value estimates were 29.3 percent to 54.1 percent for FBT plus scoliometer, and ranged from 5.0 percent to 17.3 percent for a single screening modality to 81.0 percent for FBT with scoliometer and Moiré screening.
+Sensitivity and specificity were highest (93.8% and 99.2%), predictive value was highest (81.0%), and false-positive rates were lowest (0.8% [6.2% false-negative]) in a clinic-based screening program using FBT, scoliometer, and Moiré topography screening; accuracy was lower (71.1% sensitivity, 97.1% specificity, 2.9% false-positive, 28.9% false-negative) in a U.S.-based study of FBT with scoliometer.
+Sensitivity for single-modality screening in a school-based program screening children age 8 years and older ranged from 84.4 percent with FBT alone to 100 percent with Moiré topography.
+False-positive rates ranged from 0.8 to 21.5 percent; false-negative rates ranged from 0 percent for Moiré topography to 15.6 percent for FBT alone, with 28.9 percent for FBT plus or minus scoliometer.
+Predictive value estimates were 29.3 to 54.1 percent for FBT plus scoliometer, and ranged from 5.0 to 17.3 percent for a single screening modality to 81.0 percent for FBT with scoliometer and Moiré topography.

-KQ3.
-Does treatment of adolescent idiopathic scoliosis that has a Cobb angle of less than 50 degrees at diagnosis improve: a) health outcomes and b) the degree of spinal curvature in childhood or adulthood?
+KQ 3.
+Does treatment of AIS that has a Cobb angle of less than $50^{\circ}$ at diagnosis improve: a) health outcomes, and b) the degree of spinal curvature in childhood or adulthood?
 We found seven studies (nine articles) on the effectiveness of treatment.
 Five studies (seven articles) of 651 adolescents examined effectiveness of bracing treatment.
 Three of these studies were of fair quality and two were of good quality.
-Two studies (two articles) of 184 adolescents examined effectiveness of exercise treatment.
-One of these studies was of good quality and one was of fair quality.
+Two studies (two articles) of 184 adolescents examined effectiveness of these studies was of good quality and one was of fair quality.

-Brace treatment.
-Four of five prospective controlled studies found evidence for benefit of bracing treatment on curve progression compared to observed controls, measured either in favorable proportions of children with 5 to 6 degrees' progression (three of five studies) or in curve progression to a degree considered bracing failure (one study).
+Brace treatment: Four of five prospective controlled studies found evidence for benefit of bracing treatment on curve progression compared to observed controls, measured either in favorable proportions of children with 5° to 6° of progression (three of five studies) or in curve progression to a degree considered bracing failure (one study).
 Quality of life outcomes associated with bracing were reported in one study and were similar between treatment arms.